fmestrone/Remote-Ubuntu-Install/README.md

 What you need

+- two bootable partitions
+  * (1) one to boot into and build the new system from
+  * (2) one for the new system
+  * when the new system is ready, the script will change the boot drive from the former (1) to the latter (2)
 - SSH access to your server
 - root or sudo privileges
 - the scripts from this project ;-)